 Cheile Turzii is a natural reserve outside of Cluj, near the village of Cheia.
 This historic site has been inhabited ever since the Neolithic period, and it is one of the richest and most scenic karst landscapes in Romania, filled with steep cliffs, sharp ridges, and towers of limestone.

-The Turda gorge formed through erosion over millions of years, and it has a length of 2.9 kilometers and a height of 300 meters.
-This natural reserve is home to over 1,000 species of plants, animals, and insects, some of which are marked as endangered species (such as wild garlic or some species of eagles).
+Turda gorge formed through erosion over millions of years, and it has a length of 2.9 kilometers and a height of 300 meters.
+This natural reserve is home to over 1,000 species of plants, animals, and insects, some of which are marked as endangered species (such as the wild garlic).

 Turda Mine Salt